Complex semisimple quantum groups and representation theory: Multiplier Hopf algebras

 We have the following fundamental result due to van Daele \cite{vDmult}. \begin{theorem} Let $ H $ be a multiplier Hopf algebra.
 Then there exists an essential algebra homomorphism $ \epsilon: H \rightarrow \mathbb{K} $ and an algebra antihomomorphism $ S: H \rightarrow \M(H) $ such that

 and

 If $ H $ is a regular multiplier Hopf algebra, then $ S $ is a linear isomorphism from $ H $ to $ H $. \end{theorem} If follows from Theorem \ref{thmcharmha} that Definition \ref{defmhopf} reduces to the definition of Hopf algebras in the unital case.
-A unital regular multiplier Hopf algebra is a Hopf algebra with invertible antipode.
+A unital regular multiplier Hopf algebra is the same thing as a Hopf algebra with invertible antipode.

-We will exclusively be interested in regular multiplier Hopf algebras.
+We will be exclusively interested in regular multiplier Hopf algebras.
 For a regular multiplier Hopf algebra, the antipode $ S $ is a coalgebra antihomomorphism, that is, it satisfies $ (S \otimes S)\Delta = \Delta^{\cop} S $, see \cite{vDmult}.